should you choose mediation or arbitration

 Which Is Right For You?

 Before heading down either path, it’s important to carefully weigh the options.
-If you and your spouse have the ability to act civil and cooperate, mediation may work.
+If you and your spouse have the ability to act civilly and cooperate, mediation may work.

 Instead of a combative trial, it’s often shorter and less intense.
-Because both sides work together, it’s possible to walk away feeling better about the result, to feel like part of the process rather than having an outsider hand down a decree, like in a trial.
+Because both sides work together, it’s possible to walk away feeling better about the result.
+People often prefer to feel like part of the process rather than having an outsider hand down a decree, like in a trial.

 On the other hand, arbitration is less collaborative.
 Though it’s voluntary and both sides must consent to go through the process, there’s more finality.

-Participants can’t back out halfway through if things go wrong, even though it’s not the court.
+Participants can’t back out halfway through if things go wrong, even though it’s not court.

 Litigation isn’t always the ideal choice for divorce.
 It’s often stressful, expensive, and time-consuming.
 Fortunately, tools like mediation and arbitration exist.
-Many couples elect to go with one of these options, and though they may not always be the right fit, these forms of alternative dispute resolution are worth consideration.
+Many couples elect one of these options, and though they may not always be the right fit, these forms of alternative dispute resolution are worth consideration.

 Related Reading: Should I File For Bankruptcy Or Divorce First?